simpleid/simpleid/README.txt

 Upgrading
 ---------

+General upgrade instructions can be found in UPGRADE.txt.

 IMPORTANT: SimpleID version 0.7 introduced numerous changes.
 A manual upgrading process is required.
 If you are upgrading from an earlier version of SimpleID, please read UPGRADE.txt for upgrade instructions.